mjdamgaard/UP-Web-Project/README.md

 We thus propose utilizing the model of an '[open tech co-op](open_tech_co-ops.md),' on top of the proposed core business model, in order for the platform to be able to attract more contributions, and more investments as well.

-In short, this model designed to be a midway between an open source and a closed source model, in a way that still motivates the developers to collaborate publicly, and share their contributions quickly and openly with each other, but which nonetheless still limits the use of the resulting code base in order to generate a revenue, which can then be used to pay the developers.
+In short, this model designed to be a midway between an open source and a closed source model, in a way that still motivates the developers to collaborate publicly, and share their contributions quickly and openly with each other, but which nonetheless still limits the use of the resulting code base in order to generate a profit, which can then be used to pay the developers.

-And by promising investors a share of this revenue as well, this model can thus also help bring in investments for the platform.
+And by promising investors a share of this profit as well, this model can thus also help bring in investments for the platform.

 You can read more about this model of 'open tech co-ops' [here](open_tech_co-ops.md).

+## The evolution of AI increases the advantages of user-programmable platforms

+As AI continues to improve as a tool for software development, the process of going from idea to implementation gets easier and easier as time goes on.
+This means that companies who excel at the creative part of the process, namely of coming up with and recognizing good ideas, will get an increased competitive advantage.
+And this advantage will only grow over time, unless their competitors can find ways to keep up.

+A user-programmable platform is designed exactly for the purpose of creating a free and decentralized creative space where anyone can contribute, not least the users of the platform themselves, who are generally the ones most likely to come up with new ideas for useful features and improvements, and who can best recognize the useful ideas of others.

+Thus, if AI continues to evolve, user-programmable platforms stand to gain a significant advantage in the long run over any competitor who does not manage to engage its users to the same extend in the development of their platform.

+Furthermore, the evolution of AI also means that more people can engage in the development of apps and features, without needing the same kind of experience as it once took.
+For a user-programmable platform, this means that a far greater part of the user base will be able to engage in the development of new apps and features, greatly increasing the amount of contributions that the platform can attract.

+And due to the sandboxing of the all user-uploaded code, a user-programmable platform also creates a safe space where the AI coding agents can be given free rein to build new prototypes for apps and features, without having to worry about security at that stage.